Helping Your Child

 What Exactly Is Empathy?

-There are two key ways human beings we show empathy.
+There are two key ways we show empathy as human beings.
 The first is through affective empathy where you share the same emotion as someone else.
 For example, your partner’s stress becomes your own worry.

 The second is cognitive empathy, which involves recognizing what someone is going through and taking in their perspective.
 It’s like that knowing nod you give your teen when they rant about their day, even if you don’t fully get all the drama.